 Interruption procedure

-An Interruption on an End User Domestic Exit Point is an (un)planned event for a certain limited period during which the TSO shall interrupt the interruptible capacity on the End User Domestic Exit Point and that causes the Grid User’s available hourly interruptible capacity on the End User Domestic Exit Point to be less than the subscribed interruptible capacity on the End User Domestic Exit Point and can result in a revision of the hourly Confirmed Quantities.
+An Interruption on an End User Domestic Point or a Domestic Point for Injection is an (un)planned event for a certain limited period during which the TSO shall interrupt the interruptible capacity on the End User Domestic Point or on the Domestic Point for Injection and that causes the Grid User’s available hourly interruptible capacity on the End User Domestic Point or on the Domestic Point for Injection to be less than the subscribed interruptible capacity on the End User Domestic Point or on the Domestic Point for Injection and can result in a revision of the hourly Confirmed Quantities.

-In case of an End User Domestic Exit Point Interruption, the TSO shall:
+In case of an End User Domestic Point Interruption or a Domestic Point for Injection Interruption, the TSO shall:

-Use its reasonable endeavours to give timely notice of the End User Domestic Exit Point Interruption - at least before the Applicable Interruption/Constraint Leadtime - by sending a “TSO’s Interruption Notice” via Edig@s to the Grid User(s) and the End User specifying the Interruption Start Period, the Interruption End Period, the concerned End User Domestic Exit Point, the direction and the remaining interruptible capacity,
+Use its reasonable endeavours to give timely notice of the End User Domestic Point Interruption or the Domestic Point for Injection Interruption - at least before the Applicable Interruption/Constraint Leadtime - by sending a “TSO’s Interruption Notice” via Edig@s to the Grid User(s) and the End User or the Local Producer specifying the Interruption Start Period, the Interruption End Period, the concerned End User Domestic Point or Domestic Point for Injection, the direction and the remaining interruptible capacity,

-Apply an interruption on the related End User Domestic Exit Point that limits the total hourly interruptible capacity of the affected Grid Users,
+Apply an interruption on the related End User Domestic Point or Domestic Point for Injection that limits the total hourly interruptible capacity of the affected Grid Users,

-Send a new TDT to notify the Grid Users of the revised hourly Confirmed Quantities at the End User Domestic Exit in accordance with the confirmation process as described in article 4 of Attachment C.1, if necessary.
+Send a new TDT to notify the Grid Users of the revised hourly Confirmed Quantities at the End User Domestic Point or at the Domestic Point for Injection in accordance with the confirmation process as described in article 4 of Attachment C.1, if necessary.

 Before the Interruption End Time, the TSO may issue a revised “TSO’s Interruption Notice” in order to modify the Interruption End Time and/or the remaining interruptible capacity.